LukeShortCloud/rootpages/src/dns_servers.rst

 gmysql
 ~~~~~~

-The generic MySQL backend (gmysql) was created to allow any MySQL server
+The generic MySQL back-end (gmysql) was created to allow any MySQL server
 to store and serve records.
 [2] This is not to be confused with using
-the MyDNS backend.
+the MyDNS back-end.
 [1]

 This is the recommend InnoDB table schema to use.
 [2]